andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 Each ASN.1 Sequence has a flag (the pink box in the visualization) to signal that the bytes that follow do, in fact, encode an ASN.1 Sequence.

 Then, just like an ASN.1 Set, the next bytes in line (the blue box) encode how long the Sequence is.
-Then comes what we&#8217;re really after in all this Set/Sequence talk:
+Then comes what we're really after in all this Set/Sequence talk:

-The _type_ of attribute (bundle identifier, for example) is encoded next in the series of bytes as an ASN.1 Integer (note that this isn&#8217;t a Swift Int&#8230;yet&#8230;we&#8217;ll decode it soon).
+The _type_ of attribute (bundle identifier, for example) is encoded next in the series of bytes as an ASN.1 Integer (note that this isn't a Swift Int&#8230;yet&#8230;we'll decode it soon).
 Each attribute type has a unique ASN.1 Integer value, kind of like an ID.
-[Apple&#8217;s documentation][7] is helpful in figuring out which ASN.1 Integer value maps to which receipt attribute.
+[Apple's documentation][7] is helpful in figuring out which ASN.1 Integer value maps to which receipt attribute.

 After the attribute type comes some bytes that encode an &#8220;attribute version&#8221;, also as an ASN.1 Integer.
-At the time of this guide&#8217;s publication, &#8220;attribute version&#8221; isn&#8217;t used for anything.
+At the time of this guide's publication, &#8220;attribute version&#8221; isn't used for anything.
 Nonetheless, the series of bytes right after the attribute type within the ASN.1 Sequence is reserved and will always represent the &#8220;attribute version&#8221;.

-The remaining bytes in the ASN.1 Sequence encode the actual _value_ of the attribute as an ASN.1 Octet String (don&#8217;t let the word &#8220;Octet String&#8221; trick you into thinking that it&#8217;s actually a String&#8230; they&#8217;re _bytes_ that we&#8217;ll have to decode shortly&#8230;)
+The remaining bytes in the ASN.1 Sequence encode the actual _value_ of the attribute as an ASN.1 Octet String (don't let the word &#8220;Octet String&#8221; trick you into thinking that it's actually a String&#8230; they're _bytes_ that we'll have to decode shortly&#8230;)

 Knowing how the receipt payload is structured will help us formulate a strategy around parsing it.
-Let&#8217;s imagine a simple algorithm to do it now.
+Let's imagine a simple algorithm to do it now.

 <a name="parsing-strategy" class="jump-target"></a>

 # Receipt parsing strategy

-Let&#8217;s take it step by step.
+Let's take it step by step.
 What if we approach parsing the receipt like this:

 **1)** Do some preliminary checks to ensure that the receipt payload is in the correct structural format (it should be an ASN.1 Set, for example).